-Impairment loss is recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.
-The recoverable amount is the higher of fair value, reflecting market conditions less costs to sell, and its value in use.
+Impairment loss is recognized in profit or loss for the amount by which the asset's or cash-generating unit's carrying amount exceeds its recoverable amounts which is the higher of its fair value less costs to sell and its value in use.
 In determining value in use, management estimates the expected future cash flows from each cash-generating unit and determines the suitable interest rate in order to calculate the present value of those cash flows.
-Discount factors are determined individually for each cash-generating units and reflect management's assessment of respective risk profiles, such as market and asset-specific factor.
+The data used for impairment testing procedures are directly linked to the Company's latest approved budget, adjusted as necessary to exclude the effects of asset enhancements.
+Discount factors are determined individually for each cash-generating unit and reflect management's assessment of respective risk profiles, such as market and asset-specific risk factors.

-All assets are subsequently reassessed for indications that an impairment loss previously recognized may no longer exist and the carrying amount of the asset is adjusted to the recoverable amount resulting in the reversal of the impairment loss.
+All assets are subsequently reassessed for indications that an impairment loss previously recognized may no longer exist.
+An impairment loss is reversed if the asset's or cash generating unit's recoverable amount exceeds its carrying amount.